Austin Coleman: Personal life

 Austin Coleman was born in Los Angeles, CA to Freddie and Jeanette Coleman.
 Austin was involved in sports as a child and began skateboarding at the age of 10 until he got his older brother's BMX bike.

 Although his first year as a professional came senior year of high school, an avid student, Austin continued his academic and professional athletic careers simultaneously attending the University of Southern California on Academic Scholarship and graduating May 2006, with a degree in Urban Planning and Development.

 In 2021, Austin co-hosts Fresh Starter, where he and his partner Raisa Kuddus help create custom renovations using only what their young clients have to offer—awkward spaces and tight budgets.

 Style

-Coleman is known for having his own unique flair, either dropping completely unique variations or tweaking tricks in ways only he's been able to master.
-Not surprisingly, he strives for diversity in his riding, which has led him into several different disciplines throughout his riding career, the most recent being Vert.
-He brings his signature style to the halfpipe, floating downside whips so big it seems impossible that he'll make it back to the pedals in time.
+Coleman strives for diversity in his riding, which has led him into several different disciplines throughout his riding career, the most recent being Vert.
+He brought his style to the halfpipe, floating downside whips.